sindresorhus/superb/readme.md

 Currently ~100 words. **I'm not accepting more words.**

-The word list itself is just a [JSON file](words.json) and can be used wherever.
+The word list itself is just a [JSON file](words.json) and can be used anywhere.

 ## Install